lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.17.5
+- Restricted Quameno from all irrelevant reactor techs
+- Fixed: Another overlap in Ancient Guardian Tech

 ### v1.17.4
 - Updated troop definitions for Gizurean and Quameno to XL standards